mistergrr/lmop/content/World/Locations/Neverwinter/The Protector's Enclave/The Hall of Justice.md

 When [[Dagult Neverember|Lord Neverember]] arrived in the city in [[Neverwinter History#^1468|1468 DR]] , he installed a temporary priesthood of [[Torm]] at the location, reasoning there were similarities in religious tenets.
 He also used the temple as a base for his operations in the city as well as a personal residence.
 Both actions were met with disapproval by the city’s residents.

-After Dagult Neverember installed himself in the Hall of Justice, his detractors, specially the [[The Nashers]]), began to call the temple "the Hall of Never-Justice".
+After Dagult Neverember installed himself in the Hall of Justice, his detractors, specially the [[Nashers]]), began to call the temple "the Hall of Never-Justice".